wisp-lang/wisp/Readme.md

 ```

 #### Keywords
-Keywords are symbolic identifiers that evaluate to themselves.
+Keywords are symbolic identifiers that evaluate to themselves:

 ```clojure
 :keyword  ;; => "keyword"
 ```

-Since in JS string constants fulfill the purpose of symbolic identifiers,
+Since in JavaScript string constants fulfill the purpose of symbolic identifiers,
-keywords compile to an equivalent strings in JS.
+keywords compile to equivalent strings in JavaScript.
 This allows using
-keywords in both clojure(script) & JS idiomatic ways:
+keywords in Clojure(Script) and JavaScript idiomatic fashion:

 ```clojure
 (window.addEventListener :load handler false)
 ```

-Keywords can also be invoked as functions, although it's just a syntax sugar
+Keywords can also be invoked as functions, although that too is syntax sugar
-that compiles to property access in JS:
+that compiles to property access in JavaScript:

 ```clojure
 (:bar foo) ;; => (foo || 0)["bar"]
 ```

 Note that keywords in wisp are not real functions so they can't be composed
-or passed to a high order functions.
+or passed to high order functions.

 #### Vectors

-Wisp vectors are plain JS arrays, but never the less all standard
+Wisp vectors are plain JavaScript arrays, but nevertheless all standard
-library functions are non-destructive and pure functional as it's in
+library functions are non-destructive and pure functional as in Clojure.
-Clojure.

 ```clojure
 [ 1 2 3 4 ]
 ```
-Note: Commas are whitespace & can be used if desired
+Note: Commas are considered whitespace and can be used if desired:

 ```clojure
 [ 1, 2, 3, 4]
 ```
 #### Dictionaries

-Wisp does not has clojure like value to value maps by default, instead
+Wisp does not have Clojure-like value-to-value maps by default, but rather dictionaries that map to plain JavaScript objects.

-it has dictionairies, or rather plain JS objects, there for unlike in
-clojure, keys can not be of an arbitary types.
+Therefore, unlike Clojure, keys cannot consist of arbitrary types.

 ```clojure
 { "foo" bar :beep-bop "bop" 1 2 }
 ```

-Commas are optional but can come handy for separating key value pairs.
+Like with vectors, commas are optional but can come handy for separating key value pairs.

 ```clojure
 { :a 1, :b 2 }
 ```

-Support for real Clojure like maps can be later made available via
-libraries.
-Idea of adding support of standard JSONs syntax is also
-being considered.

 #### Lists

-What would be a lisp without lists right ?!
+What would be a LISP without lists right ?!
 Wisp is homoiconic and its
 code is made up of lists representing expressions.
-As in other lisps
+As in other LISPs
 first item of the expression is an operator / function, that is passed
 rest of the list items.